 Nearly all visitors will take The Encampment Tour.
 This self-paced driving tour goes throughout the park in a clockwise loop hitting all of the major highlights:

-It’s worth noting, a sidewalk parallels the roadway and many people do The Encampment Tour while walking, running, bicycling, rollerblading, and even on horseback.
-I’ve spent many a weekend running along the five-mile loop while training for marathons.
+It’s worth noting, a sidewalk called the Joseph Plumb Martin Trail parallels the roadway and many people do The Encampment Tour while walking, running, bicycling, rollerblading, and even on horseback.
+I’ve spent many a weekend running along the 5-mile loop while training for marathons.

 Most people doing the driving tour will spend about two hours in the national park.
 If you’re a real history buff and want to stop more frequently at the numerous statues, monuments and sites, so you might spend a little longer.

 The NPS offers a very inventive cell phone tour which takes visitors on a magical journey of the winter of 1777.
 The stories come alive and the cell phone tour is a great way explore Valley Forge for kids.
-To use it, dial 484-396-1018.
+To use it, dial 484-396-1018 and follow the prompts.
 The service is free, except for using your cell phone service minutes.

-There are special Valley Forge tours offered by private guides and organizations based on interests like horticulture or history.
+There are special Valley Forge tours offered by private guides and organizations based on interests like history.
+These can be booked through The Encampment Store, a 501(c)3 non-profit affiliated with the park service.

 What to Know